Chart Color Schemes

 An assessment of population growth drivers in New Farm reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of February 2026, the estimated population of the suburb of New Farm is around 13,789.
-This figure represents an increase of 1,592 people since the 2021 Census, which reported a population of 12,197.
-The change was inferred from AreaSearch's estimation of the resident population at 13,485 following examination of the latest ERP data release by the ABS in June 2024 and an additional 152 validated new addresses since the Census date.
-This results in a density ratio of 6,693 persons per square kilometer, placing New Farm in the top 10% of national locations assessed by AreaSearch.
-The suburb's population growth of 13.1% since the 2021 census exceeded both the national average (9.9%) and the state average.
-Overseas migration was the primary driver of this growth.
+As of May 2026, the estimated population of the suburb of New Farm is around 13,615 people.
+This figure represents an increase of 1,418 individuals since the 2021 Census, which reported a population of 12,197 people.
+The current resident population estimate of 13,600 comes from AreaSearch's analysis of the latest ERP data release by the ABS in June 2025, along with an additional 152 validated new addresses since the Census date.
+This results in a population density ratio of 6,609 persons per square kilometer, placing New Farm within the top 10% of national locations assessed by AreaSearch.
+The suburb's 11.6% growth since the 2021 census exceeds both the national average (9.3%) and state averages, positioning it as a regional growth leader.
+Overseas migration was the primary driver behind this population growth in recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are used.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-By 2041, the suburb is expected to increase by 1,678 persons based on aggregated SA2-level projections, reflecting an overall increase of 9.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+However, these state projections lack age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Looking ahead to future population dynamics, New Farm is expected to increase by approximately 1,416 persons to reach 2041.
+This projected growth reflects a total increase of around 10.3% over the 16-year period, based on aggregated SA2-level projections.

 Frequently Asked Questions - Population